Key dates

 He is a chief investigator in the QUT Australian Centre for Health Law Research, the QUT Centre for Behavioural Economics, Society, and Technology (QUT BEST) and in NHMRC Centre of Excellence for Achieving the Tobacco Endgame (CREATE).

-Matthew will be speaking on his forthcoming collection, The Elgar Companion to Intellectual Property and the Sustainable Development Goals.
+Matthew spoke of his collection, The Elgar Companion to Intellectual Property and the Sustainable Development Goals.
 This comprehensive companion brings together an array of leading international experts to assess and interrogate how IP law impacts each specific SDG in turn.

 Read his profile